 - Salt: Enhances all the flavors in the cookies.

-- White chocolate chips: The star of the white chocolate chip cookie recipe!
+- White chocolate chips: The star of this recipe!
 You can use chunks or even swap in milk, semi sweet, or dark chocolate chips if preferred.
-Use any leftover white chips to make our white chocolate raspberry cookies.
+Use any leftover white chips to make our white chocolate raspberry cookies or matcha chocolate chip cookies.

 Recipe Variations